Who was the first Olympic winner?

 (a) He stopped during the race to talk to a spectator

-(b) He was 5th.
+(b) He was 5th in the road.
 The first 4 were disqualified

 (c) His number blew off.
 He was not easily identified.